AlexisTessier/vibrato-bdd/README.md

 	//import your favorite assertion module
 	var assert = require('assert');

-	//add this line to import your vibrato-bdd instance require('vibrato-bdd')('my-project-test-identifier')
+	//add this line to retrieve your vibrato-bdd instance require('vibrato-bdd')('My framework')

 	.describe.feature("Deep equal function")(
 		"In order to know if two objects are identical",